DeanCefola/Azure-WVD/WVDTemplates/WVD-NewHost/README.md

-﻿# Windows Virtual Desktop Automated Deployment
-This template will
+﻿# AK Windows Virtual Desktop Automated Deployment This template will
 - Allow you to select either a Windows Server or Windows Client VM for deployment
 - Auto join your Active Directory Domain